 EPA will now begin working with KDEP and the former/current owners and operator to begin the process of implementing the remedy.
 The first steps will involve entering into an agreement with the owner/operators as potenitally responsible parties (PRPs) for the cleanup of the Site.

 EPA expects to have this agreement in place by spring 2019 and begin the process of developing the design for construting the remedy.
 Much of the information that will be needed is available from the exsisting data, but some additional data collection will be needed.
 In particular, additional geotechnical data will need to be collected to determine the propert placement, depth, and construction material of the 3-mile long subsurface barrier wall.
 Data will also need to be collected to better determine location of the NAPL beneath the river.

 At this site, activity and use limitations that EPA calls institutional controls are in place.
 Institutional controls play an important role in site remedies because they reduce exposure to contamination by limiting land or resource use.
 They also guide human behavior.
 For instance, zoning restrictions prevent land uses – such as residential uses – that are not consistent with the level of cleanup.

 For more background, see Institutional Controls.

-Multiple active chemical plants currently occupy the 200-acre area that is referred to as the BF Goodrich Superfund site.
+Multiple active chemical plants currently occupy the 200-acre onshore area and the 50-acre offshore area that is referred to as the B.F.
+Goodrich Superfund site.
 As a result, access to contaminated areas is controlled by the chemical plant operators.